 - hog casings about 12 to 15 feet

 - Chop meat and fat into chunks that will for into your grinder.
-(Optional expert step: Mix the salt and curing salt with just the meat, grind very coarsely — 10 mm or 12 mm plate — and refrigerate overnight.
-If you don’t have such a large plate, cut the meat a little finer and do the same thing.
-This will give you a tighter bind in the finished sausage, which is especially important as this is a coarsely ground sausage.)
+(Optional expert step: Mix the salt and curing salt - if using - with just the meat, grind very coarsely -- 10 mm or 12 mm plate -- and refrigerate overnight.
+If you don't have such a large plate, cut the meat a little finer and do the same thing.
+This will give you a tighter bind in the finished sausage, which is especially important, as this is a coarsely ground sausage.)

 - Take out some hog casings and set in a bowl of warm water.